sindresorhus/eslint-plugin-unicorn/docs/rules/no-abusive-eslint-disable.md

 # Enforce specifying rules to disable in `eslint-disable` comments

-This rule makes you specify the rules you want to disable when using `eslint-disable` or `eslint-disable-line` comments.
+This rule makes you specify the rules you want to disable when using `eslint-disable`, `eslint-disable-line` or `eslint-disable-next-line` comments.

 If you want to disable an ESLint rule in a file or on a specific line, you can add a comment.